Nathan Healy

 Solar Installations in Arizona

-We’ve mapped every solar installation across America to show you something exciting: your Arizona neighbors are embracing clean energy!
-Explore this interactive map to discover which communities near you have made the switch to solar.
+We’ve mapped every solar installation across Arizona to help you explore which neighborhoods are embracing clean energy.
+Click any area on the map to discover how many of your neighbors have already made the switch to solar power.

 09